 In addition to technological advances and a focus on energy efficiency, the HVAC industry trends are also impacted by changing regulations.
 For example, the U.S. Department of Energy has implemented new energy efficiency standards for HVAC equipment, which require that new systems meet certain energy efficiency levels.
 These standards are designed to reduce energy consumption and greenhouse gas emissions.
 They have driven the development and adoption of more energy-efficient systems industry trends.

 Another regulatory trend in the industry is the increasing focus on indoor air quality.
-Poor indoor air quality can have negative impacts on human health, and as such, there has been an increased demand for systems that are designed to improve indoor air quality.
+Poor indoor air quality can have negative impacts on human health, and as such, there has been an increased demand for systems that are designed to improve quality.
 This includes the use of high-efficiency filters, ultraviolet (UV) lights, and other technologies that are designed to remove contaminants and improve the air quality in homes and buildings.

 The Industry Needs Professionals

-Overall, the HVAC industry is constantly evolving, with new technologies and trends emerging all the time.
+Overall, the HVAC industry trends are constantly evolving, with new technologies and trends emerging all the time.
 HVAC tools such as online duct size calculator are easy to use and more options available.
 HVAC technician salaries are also evolving and increasing.
 From the adoption of smart thermostats and heat pumps to the increasing focus on energy efficiency and sustainability, there are many exciting developments taking place in this industry.
 As regulations continue to change and the demand for services grows, it is clear that the HVAC industry will continue to play a vital role in providing comfort and maintaining healthy indoor air quality for years to come.